 What it is: Resting heart rate is the amount of times your heart beats per minute while you’re in a resting state (think: sitting or lying down).
 Lots of wearable trackers measure it, but you can also take your pulse for 60 seconds while resting to get this heart rate stat.

 Why it matters: “Knowing your resting heart rate can help you assess heart health, fitness levels, and general readiness for training,” Berenc explains.
-A spike in your resting heart rate from one day to the next could point to being under-recovered, stressed, or maybe even on your way to getting sick, so that might be a sign to take it easy with your workout for the day.
+A spike in your resting heart rate from one day to the next (or a gradual increase over the course of a few days) could point to being under-recovered, stressed, or maybe even on your way to getting sick, so that might be a sign to take it easy with your workout for the day.
 (You can also use the more sophisticated measure of heart rate variability, or HRV, to gauge training readiness.
 More on that below.)

 More commonly, RHR is used as a way to track your training progress.
 When your heart beats, oxygen and nutrient-rich blood is delivered to your tissue.
 As your fitness improves, the amount of blood pumped per beat increases.
 “Now, instead of taking 10 beats to deliver the needed amount of fuel, it takes eight,” Berenc says.
 So for instance, instead of your RHR being 60 (10 beats per 10 seconds), it might be able to deliver the same amount of blood and oxygen with a RHR of 48 (eight beats per 10 seconds).
 “Essentially, your heart has become more efficient,” he adds.

 Need-to-know: “A RHR of between 60 to 80 beats per minute at rest is seen as normal,” Berenc says.
 “Many athletes, particularly endurance athletes, [may] have an RHR as low as 40 beats per minute.”

 Elevated Heart Rate Activity